DanielJDufour/geowarp/README.md

   theoretical_max: 255
 });

-// result.data is a 3-dimensional array of pixel values broken down by row then column the band
+// result.data is a 3-dimensional array of pixel values broken down by row then column then band
 ```